 - Reduced image size causes visual fatigue

 Encourage your staff to introduce these simple adjustments and work behaviours as part of their work routine.
-These will increase comfort and productivity, reduce the chance of a career-limiting injury and exposure to potential Workers Compensation Claims.
+These will increase comfort and productivity and reduce the chance of a career-limiting injury and exposure to potential Workers’ Compensation Claims.

 - Try reducing screen brightness to around 60% to reduce eye strain.